Inching Toward Changes on the Board of Trustees

 —Term limits for trustees.
 The discussion focused on whether the limit should be nine years or 12, with Jesse Arnelle ’55, ’62g cautioning that too much turnover could lead to “a lack of historical continuity.”
 Groups wanting to reform the board have maintained, however, that there’s not enough turnover.
 Among governance committee members, Arnelle has been on the board since 1969, Myers since 1981, and agricultural delegate Carl Shaffer since 1997.
 Not everyone has such a long tenure; Masser was elected as an agricultural delegate in 2008, and outgoing chair Karen Bretherick Peetz ’77 was appointed a business and industry trustee in 2010.

 Stay tuned.
 Clearly, there’s more to come.

 Lori Shontz, senior editor

-Entry filed under: Controversy, Penn State trustees.
+Entry filed under: Board of Trustees, Controversy.
 Tags: Carl Shaffer, Cynthia Baldwin, Jesse Arnelle, Jim Broadhurst, Joel Myers, Karen Bretherick Peetz, Katelyn Mullen, Keith Masser, Roger Egolf, Steve Garban.